zammad/zammad-documentation/api-ticket.rst

 For more article attributes have a look into "Ticket Article".

-If you want to include attachments to first article, the payload looks like:
+If you want to include attachments of the first article, the payload looks like:

 Request::